daveyliam/mapwriter/README.md

 Instructions for development:

-1) Set up your Forge/MCP environment.

-2) Move or copy the mapwriter folder to forge/mcp/src/minecraft/
+1) Run "gradlew setupDecompWorkspace" in the mapwriter folder.

+2) Run "gradlew eclipse" if using the eclipse IDE.
+If it does not work you may need to copy the eclipse folder from a Forge src release into the mapwriter folder and retry the command.

-3) Copy or move the textures from mapwriter/textures/*.png to forge/mcp/bin/minecraft/assets/mapwriter/textures/map/*.png
+3) Open eclipse and set the workspace directory to mapwriter/eclipse.

-4) Modify the code, and use recompile.bat and startclient.bat to test.
-   Alternatively use Eclipse and recompile and test by pressing the run button.
+4) You should now be able to modify the code and test by using the "Client" Run Configuration.

 Reobfuscation and Packaging:

-1) Run the recompile.bat script in your mcp directory.
+1) Edit the version numbers in mapwriter.forge.MwForge and build.gradle.
+   The version numbers in mcmod.info should automatically be set to the same versions as set in the build.gradle file.

-2) Run the reobfuscate.bat script.
+2) Run "gradlew reobf".

-3) Create a zip file of the 'forge/mcp/reobf/minecraft/mapwriter' folder.
+3) The reobfuscated jar should be output to the mapwriter/build/libs folder.

-4) Add the textures to the zip file in the folder [MapWriter.zip]/assets/mapwriter/textures/map/*.png

-   The final structure should look like:
-	   MapWriter.zip
-	   | assets/mapwriter/textures/map/
-	   | | arrow_north.png
-	   | | arrow_player.png
-	   | | ...
-	   |
-	   | mapwriter/
-	     | api/
-	     | forge/
-	     | gui/
-	     | map/
-	     | ...
-	     | Mw.class
-	     | MwUtil.class
-	     | ...

 Acknowledgements: